FOR TECHNICAL ASSISTANCE CALL, TEXT OR WHATSAPP +1 763 568 4575 OR EMAIL: ROPTA75@GMAIL.COM

-The Terik (Terikeek) people are a Kalenjin sub-ethnic group inhabiting parts of the Kakamega and Nandi Districts of western Kenya.
-Their population is about 120,000 people.
+The Terik (Terikeek) people are a Kalenjin sub-ethnic group inhabiting parts of Kakamega district and Nandi District of the Republic of Kenya.
+Their population is approximately 120,000 people.
 They live wedged in between the Nandi, Luo and Luhya people.
-According to their own oral history the Terik are "people of Mount Elgon" origin; this is confirmed by linguistic evidence as well as by Bong'om traditions that "the people who later called themselves Terik were still Bong'om when they left Elgon and moved away in a southern direction" (Roeder 1986:142).
+According to their own oral history the Terik are "people of Mount Elgon" origin; this is confirmed by linguistic evidence as well as by Bong'om traditions that "the people who later called themselves Terik were still Bong'om when they left Elgon and moved away in a southern direction" (Roeder,1986:142).

 In pre-colonial times, relations between the Terik and the Nandi (their eastern neighbours) were characterized by mutual raids for cattle, land and women, a perspective still alive among old Terik people.
 However, in recent years the Terik have increasingly come to perceive the Nandi as friendly relatives.
 A number of factors have contributed to this change in perspective.

 Territorial expansion of the Luhya people (the western neighbours of the Terik) has strained Terik-Luhyia relations during the last decades.
 Luhya are felt to be a threat to the Terik identity and intermarriage has drastically reduced.
 The expansion of the Luhya (especially the Logoli group) into Terik territory has been a cause of population pressure.
 This, along with dwindling agricultural potential in the area, has in the second half of the twentieth century motivated many of the Terik to move eastwards, into 'Nandiland' as they call it.
 Some Terik even claim that they abandoned their homeland because they were afraid of the Luhya.